bencoveney/bencoveney.github.io/posts/allocator.md

 deallocate(memoryAddress): void
 ```

-`allocate` will allocate a block of memory of _at least_ the given size, and return a pointer to the start of the block.
+`allocate` will allocate a block of memory of _at least_ the given size, and return the address of the start of the block.

 You program is then free to use that block of memory however you see fit.
-In the event you no longer need the block of memory you can return it to the allocator, by calling `deallocate` and passing the same pointer.
+In the event you no longer need the block of memory you can return it to the allocator, by calling `deallocate` and passing the same address.
 Once a block of memory has been deallocated, it can be reused by the allocator to satisy another allocation request.

 This recycling of memory is critical to prevent "Memory Leaks", where programs gradually consume more memory over time until all the systems resources have been consumed.